 Many water risks arise from external factors, such as local environmental conditions and, public water policy and management.
 Our aim is to support public water governance and to identify, quantify and reduce the quantitative and qualitative risks linked to water in our main factories.
 Nine production sites in high water stress areas, representing 55% of Puratos’ water supply, have completed a local water risk assessment to define an action plan.
 The sites evaluated included all Belgian sites, Mexico, Brazil, Russia and Pennsauken.
 A tool and a methodology on water related risks have been defined, allowing a transparent, structured and common approach.

-In 2019 Puratos started a waste reduction programme to investigate new ways of waste management, with the ambition to reduce as much as possible the use of plastic, to stimulate the reuse of materials whenever possible and to sort waste fractions as optimally as possible in order to allow recycling.
+In 2020 Puratos invested to upgrade our wastewater treatment capacity and to reduce our water consumption, with the ambition to reduce as much as possible the use of plastic, to stimulate the reuse of materials whenever possible and to sort waste fractions as optimally as possible in order to allow recycling.
 We aim to:

 At Puratos we have developed several solutions that help consumers to reduce the amount of food they throw away.